 Supporting wider friendships and active participation

-A pilot project, supported by the Camphill Foundation, was set up to enable people with learning disabilities in two Camphill places in central Scotland to be more involved with and accepted by the local community and to play a greater role in the decision making processes that affect their daily lives.
+A pilot project, financially supported by The Camphill Foundation UK & Ireland, was set up to enable people with learning disabilities in two Camphill places in central Scotland to be more involved with and accepted by the local community, and to play a greater role in the decision making processes that affect their daily lives.

 The befriending project aimed to provide opportunities for people to develop and experience friendship, increasing their confidence and encouraging them to take part in activities across the wider community.